By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 Customisation of font and

-colour, with the ability to set asbackground
+backgroundcolour, with the ability to set asbackgroundimage forbackgroundas well. -

 Display of motivational quotes for the user (initialisation phase; in progress)